 SMEs wanting to engage actively in energy monitoring will be offered access to a dedicated Energy Management System (EnMS) Platform.

-The Impawatt platform offers registered users a wealth of information related to energy efficiency. project also provides access to over 200 energy efficiency resources through the Impawatt platform.
-The platform offers SMEs a practical, step-by-step approach to reducing energy costs while boosting sustainability.
+The Impawatt platform provides more than 200 information and training materials related to energy efficiency and renewable energy.
+The platform also includes an energy monitoring section and offers SMEs a practical, step-by-step approach to reducing energy consumption and costs while boosting sustainability.

 The EU LIFE-funded EcoSMEnergy project has launched a Voluntary Code of Conduct (VCC) Toolkit for SMEs.
 It is a practical and simplified framework designed to help businesses improve their energy efficiency on a voluntary basis.